dariazhuk357/Capstone-Project-/README.md

 # Exploratory Data Analysis

-Find the following work here [EDA](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/EDA) The processed dataframe can be found here: [final data frame](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering/Final_Partitioned_DataFrame).
+Find the following work here [EDA](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/EDA) The dataframe used for this section can be found here: [final data frame](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering/Final_Partitioned_DataFrame).

 The final cleaned and engineered dataframe contained the following variables with their descriptions: